Hyperreality: Disneyland

 Both Umberto Eco and Jean Baudrillard refer to Disneyland as an example of hyperreality.
-Eco believes that Disneyland with its settings such as Main Street and full sized houses has been created to look "absolutely realistic", taking visitors' imagination to a "fantastic past".
+Eco believes that Disneyland with settings such as Main Street and full-sized houses has been created to look "absolutely realistic", taking visitors' imagination to a "fantastic past".
 This false reality creates an illusion and makes it more desirable for people to buy this reality.
 Disneyland works in a system that enables visitors to feel that technology and the created atmosphere "can give us more reality than nature can".
-The "fake nature" of Disneyland satisfies our imagination and daydream fantasies in real life.
+The "fake nature" of Disneyland satisfies people's imagination and daydream fantasies in real life.
 The idea is that nothing in this world is real.
 Nothing is original, but all are endless copies of reality.
-Since we do not imagine the reality of simulations, both imagined and real are equally hyperreal, for example, the numerous simulated rides, including the submarine ride and the Mississippi boat tour.
+Since people do not imagine the reality of simulations, both imagined and real are equally hyperreal; for example, the numerous simulated rides, including the submarine ride and the Mississippi boat tour.
 When entering Disneyland, consumers form into lines to gain access to each attraction.
-Then they are ordered by people with special uniforms to follow the rules, such as where to stand or where to sit.
-If the consumers follow each rule correctly, they can enjoy "the real thing" and see things that are not available to them outside of Disneyland's doors.
+Then they are ordered by people in special uniforms to follow rules, such as where to stand or sit.
+If consumers follow each rule correctly, they can enjoy "the real thing" and see things not available outside Disneyland's doors.